jwschroeder3/enricherator/README.md

 Enter directory containing sample info file
 (see `examples/nonstranded_sample_info.txt` and
 `examples/stranded_sample_info.txt` for sample info file templates.
-Note: the norm_factor column of these files is currently ignored, but just has to be present.).
+Note: the norm\_factor column of these files is currently ignored, but just has to be present.).
-Run the following,
-substituting the location of the `enricherator` source tree for `<srcdir>`.
-You will also need to adjust several of the arguments passed to the scripts below for your own usage.
+Run the code below; you will need to adjust several of the arguments passed to the scripts below for your own usage.
 As a rule of thumb, set `--ext_subsample_dist` to half the mean extracted data fragment length, set `--ext_fragment_length` to the mean extracted data fragment length,